I can’t count the number of times I’ve wanted to hop in my RV, drive to a secluded spot, and just do some free camping without any planning.

 Driving off-road through soft terrain can leave permanent damage on the land and harm plants and wildlife living there.
 Always use pre-existing roads and stay away from soft or wet surfaces when you disperse camp.

-When you set up camp, do so on hard ground that you won’t damage with your RV or tent.
+When you set up camp, do so on hard ground so that you won’t damage it with your RV or tent.